cy384/ssheven/README.md

 * drawing the screen is wildly slow
 * input latency feels high because redrawing the screen is slow
 * receiving a large amount of data breaks the channel (e.g. `cat /dev/zero`)
-* excessive redraws/flicker while selecting
 * non-US keyboard input has issues
-* custom colors are a little wonky
+* custom colors are wonky

 possible upcoming features
 * scp file transfer